adeyemijohn/nodeandexpressjs/_posts/blog/2015-02-19-Understanding-Data-Formats.md

     ]
 }
 ```
 YAML is a great format for typing data, but it is not readily understood or parsed by most programming languages.
-It usually has to be converted into JSON and different libraries exist to do this.
+It usually has to be converted into JSON, and different libraries exist to do this.

 ### Advantages